Hi-Manta/Portfolio_project/README.md

-# Biodata-Project-by-HTML
+# Portfolio-Project-by-HTML
-This is my first git.
-This project is from "Apna College".
+This was my first project using HTML.
+This project was a task from "Apna College".